mtorabirad/PricePrediction/README.md

 ## Description of the code structure

-The notebook contains an object-oriented code, developed using Scikit-learn, that builds linear and tree-based regression models to predict Airbnb prices.
-The training dataset contained more than one-hundred features and twenty-thousand observations.
-The code first drops features that cannot possibly have any predictive value (for example, those containing URLs).
-It then performs Exploratory Data Analysis.
+The notebook contains an object-oriented code, developed using Scikit-learn, that builds linear and tree-based regression models.
 The code consists of the following seven classes:

-CleanData: contains all the methods responsible for cleaning data, such as: replacing symbols, standardizing letters, and converting data types.
+<ins>CleanData<ins>: contains all the methods responsible for cleaning data, such as: replacing symbols, standardizing letters, and converting data types.
 ExploreData: contains methods responsible for exploring data such as printing summary information.
 PreprocessData: contains methods responsible for preprocessing data, such as encoding/scaling catagorical/numerical variables